davisma20/my-cloud-cml/README.md

 Version 2.8.1-DevNet, March 22, 2025

-> **This is a customized fork of the [Cisco DevNet cloud-cml repository](https://github.com/CiscoDevNet/cloud-cml) with added support for DevNet Expert workstation deployment.**
+> **This is a customized fork of the [Cisco DevNet cloud-cml repository](https://github.com/CiscoDevNet/cloud-cml) with added support for DevNet Expert workstation deployment and enhanced security features.**

 CML instances can run on Azure and AWS cloud infrastructure.
 This repository provides automation tooling using Terraform to deploy and manage CML in the cloud.
 We have tested CML deployments using this tool chain in both clouds.  **The use of this tool is considered BETA**.
 The tool has certain requirements and prerequisites which are described in this README and in the [documentation](documentation) directory.